apache/beam/beam-site/documentation/sdks/nexmark.md

 ## Benchmark workload configuration
 Here are some of the knobs of the benchmark workload (see [NexmarkConfiguration.java](https://github.com/apache/beam/blob/master/sdks/java/nexmark/src/main/java/org/apache/beam/sdk/nexmark/NexmarkConfiguration.java)).

-These configuration items can be passed to the launch command line
+These configuration items can be passed to the launch command line.

 ### Events generation (defaults)
 * 100 000 events generated